kristoff-it/zine-ssg.io/content/_index.md

 ```

 ## ...and more
-Zine is a very young project and many of its features are still to be implemented.
+Zine is a very young project and many important features are yet to be implemented.

 [Drop a star on our GitHub repo](https://github.com/kristoff-it/zine) in the meantime :^)